 Ferry Point is at the south end of Miller/Knox.
 Anglers may have good luck catching starry flounder, perch, sand dab, striped bass, and other Bay fish from the fishing pier located at this historic ferry terminal.
 There is an ADA accessible ramp leading to the high tide line at Ferry Point Beach that kayakers can use to get their boats to the water.

 A hike to the top of the nearby grassy hills is rewarded by spectacular views in all directions (hike description, 68 kb pdf).
 Mount Tamalpais, the San Francisco skyline, Brooks Island, and East Bay hills are all visible on clear days.
 The prevailing winds make for excellent kite flying.

 Dogs must be on-leash (six-foot maximum leash length) in the main part of Miller/Knox - the area west of Dornan Drive.
 Dogs are not allowed in the lagoon.

 Learn about the Ferry Point Loop of the San Francisco Bay Trail encircling Miller/Knox.

 Keller Beach and Ferry Point are designated San Francisco Bay Water Trail trailheads.

 Don't miss the Golden State Model Railroad Museum across from the park entrance.

 All picnic areas are wheelchair accessible.

 From I-580 West in Richmond, exit at Canal Boulevard.
-Turn left (south) at the light onto Canal Boulevard and proceed for about 0.75 miles to Seacliff Drive.
-Turn right onto Seacliff Drive and proceed about 1.44 miles (Seacliff Drive becomes Brickyard Cove Road) to Dornan Drive.
-Turn right onto Dornan Drive.
-The park entrance is less than 0.5 miles ahead on the left.
+Turn left (south) at the light onto Canal Boulevard and proceed for about 0.1 miles Cutting Blvd.
+Turn right onto Cutting Boulevard and proceed about .5 miles to the end.
+Turn left onto South Garrard Boulevard, and continue south through the tunnel.
+After the tunnel, South Garrard Boulevard becomes Dornan Drive.
+The park entrance is less than 0.5 miles ahead on the right.